40 Hours Without Network: Alaró Demands Answers After Outage

 The key question: How robust is Mallorca's digital infrastructure really?

 The central question now everyone is asking: How resilient are our networks on the island if a failure at the main backbone provider apparently paralyses large parts of a town?
-Alaró's town hall has officially reported the incident to the Balearic government and urged citizens to file their own complaints with the provider.
+Alaró's town hall has officially reported the incident to the Balearic government and urged citizens to file their own complaints with the provider, as noted in 40 hours without connection in Alaró: the municipality demands clarifications after a major outage.
 That is intended to show how extensive the damage really is – and to build pressure.

 More than just an annoying inconvenience